Aromatherapy

 The AVMC offers aromatherapy for animals, including aromatherapy for horses, ponies, dogs and cats.

-Aromatherapy uses aromatic, volatile extracts of plants, as a form of medicine, which is related to and derived from but not the same as herbal medicine.
+Aromatherapy treatment uses aromatic, volatile extracts of plants, as a form of medicine, which is related to and derived from but not the same as herbal medicine.
 These extracts are often erroneously referred to as ‘essential oils’, since many of the active medicinal components are not oils at all.
 The volatile extracts contain, for instance, alcohols, esters, terpenes, aldehydes and ketones, in addition to oils.
 They are generally derived from plants by distillation.
 The misnomer has so slipped into common parlance, however, that it is pointless fighting it.

 The practice is recorded from Egyptian times, so is probably older than that.
 References appear in the famous Ebers Papyrus, which dates from the eighteenth dynasty.
 Later, the Holy Bible contains many references to the use of oils, in Israel.

 There has been little recorded use of aromatherapy in animals but some vets are now turning to this interesting practice.
+It is illegal for non-vets to be treating animals in this way (see below).

 Practical Application

 Horses, being such sensitive and natural creatures, respond wonderfully to the use of aromatherapy, even showing an ability and willingness to ‘choose’ their remedy.
 It is not, however, possible to guarantee that a horse, so medicated, would pass a competition ‘dope test’.
 On the farm, residues can occur in meat, milk or eggs.
-There is a possibility of clash with homeopathic treatment, so if used together the two must be properly integrated, by a holistic vet who must be skilled in both.
-There is also, as in herbal medicine, a real risk of dangerous summation with concurrent conventional drugs, that are used for the same purpose.
+In dogs, there are remarkably few caveats.
+In cats, we have to be concerned about the level of ingestion, via personal grooming, if aromatherapy remedies are applied to the coat or skin.

 Apart from the provisions of the Veterinary Surgeons Act, which bars non-vets from treating animals, the above are powerful reasons why aromatherapy should not be administered by non-vets.
 The AVMC cannot support the activity of non-vets in the use of aromatherapy in horses, dogs, cats etc. They are acting outside the law.